jon-gilbert/openscad_objects/docs/HOWTO.md

 Now we create a constructor: this is just a function that uses arguments passed to it to make a list we can pass around and use elsewhere.
-For example, in python you'd do something like `MyObj = MyClass()`; in perl, you'd do something like `$obj = new MyClass();`; I understand in java you're probably just be better off farming goats or something?
+For example, in python you'd do something like `MyObj = MyClass()`; in perl, you'd do something like `$obj = new MyClass();`, and other languages vary in terms of complexity and syntax.
-I'm unclear.
 Regardless, you've got to be able to create new instances of your OpenSCAD Axle.
 `object_common_functions.scad` provides an `Object()` function for doing just this.
 Set it up in your .scad file like this: